udhos/jazigo/README.md

 Installation and usage are supposed to be dead simple.
 If you hit any surprising difficulty, please [report](https://github.com/udhos/jazigo/issues/new).

+If you want to build from source code, start from step 1.

+If you downloaded the executable binary file, start from step 5.

 1\.
 Setup GOPATH as usual

 Example: